the-pinbo/Verilog-HDL-Reference/README.md

 3. Octal numbers: 0o or 0O followed by 0-7
 4. Hexadecimal numbers: 0x or 0X followed by 0-9, a-f, A-F

+Format:
+` [size] ‘[signed] base value`

+- size – size of the constant in bits
+  - if size is not specified default is 32 bits
+  - if size is larger – padding 0 for unsigned, msb for signed
+  - if size is smaller – left most bits truncated
+- signed – s or S if omitted unsigned
+- base – o or O, b or B, d or D, h or H
+- values of x, z and hex values a – f are _case insensitive_

+  - 5 ‘O 37, 4 ‘B 1x_01, 8 ‘SH2A, 6 ‘SO71
+  - 4 ‘D-4, (2+3) ‘D10, 3` B001 - incorrect

+- If any bit is x or z entire result is X
+- Size of result – size of the largest operand (incl target on left)
+- If any one operand is unsigned all operands are converted to unsigned before any operation takes place
+  - Unsigned – net, reg variable, integer in base format without S
+  - Signed – integer variable, integer in decimal format, integer in base format with S, signed reg variable, signed net
+  - `$signed` and `$unsigned` – system functions for conversion

 Examples:

 ```verilog